TrueNASTrueNAS Nightly Development Documentation

 Changing the Administrator Password

-SCALE has implemented administrator account logins as replacements for the root user.
-The Local Administrator user account is the default account, and the root password is now disabled by default.
-If you migrate from CORE to SCALE and need to upload the CORE system configuration file, the root user password is not disabled but you must recreate the admin user account and disable the root password.
+TrueNAS has implemented administrator account logins as replacements for the root user.
+The truenas_admin user account is the default account, and the root password is now disabled by default.
+If you migrate from FreeBSD- to Linux-based TrueNAS releases and need to upload the previous system configuration file, the root user password is not disabled but you must recreate the truenas_admin (or an admin) user account and disable the root password to comply with FIPS-compliance standards and security hardening practices.

-Changing the admin user (or root if you have not created the admin user) password disables 2FA (Two-Factor Authentication).
+Changing an admin user (or root if you have not created the admin user) password disables 2FA (Two-Factor Authentication).

 Resetting the System Configuration